mgao6767/frds/docs/source/algorithms/gjr-garch-dcc.rst

 proposing the **Dynamic Conditional Correlation (DCC)** model, which allows for time-varying conditional correlation.

-Here, the GARCH-DCC model by Engle (2002) is discussed.
+:doc:`/algorithms/garch-dcc` dicusses the GARCH-DCC, here, the :doc:`/algorithms/gjr-garch-dcc` model is discussed.

 .. tip::